nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Adding a batchmate to the data.

-    1. Test case: `add n/John t/john`.<br>
+    1. Test case: `add n/John t/johnnn`.<br>
-       Expected: A new batchmate with the name `John` and telegram handle `john` is added at the bottom of the students pane in Mass Linkers.
+       Expected: A new batchmate with the name `John` and telegram handle `johnnn` is added at the bottom of the students pane in Mass Linkers.
        The status message indicates that a batchmate named `John` has been successfully added.

-       1. Prerequisite: A batchmate with the name `Tom` and the telegram `tom` is already in Mass Linkers. <br>
+       1. Prerequisite: A batchmate with the name `Tom` and the telegram `tommmm` is already in Mass Linkers. <br>
-          Test case: `add n/Tom t/tom`.<br>
+          Test case: `add n/Tom t/tommmm`.<br>
           Expected: No batchmate is added.
 The status message indicates that the batchmate already exists in Mass Linkers.
        Uniqueness is verified using two of the mandatory fields - the ```Student```'s name and telegram handle.